BI-Beacon/docs/docs/setup.rst

           connect to the router.
 E.g by doing any of the following:

           1. Change SSID or password on the router
-          2. turn off the router temporarily
+          2. Turn off the router temporarily
           3. Move the BI-Beacon far away from the router

           When you plug it in again, BI-Beacon will try to connect and